Two Sides of Practice: Effort and Recognition

 Silence and the Presence of Suffering

-The Source of Suffering and the Choice of Responsibility
+The Source of Suffering and Total Responsibility

 dialogue

-The Source of Suffering and the Choice of Responsibility
+The Source of Suffering and Total Responsibility

 The Fire That Does Not Burn